AshampooSystems/boden/docs/docs/guides/fundamentals/resources.md

 ## Automatic flattening

-As discussed previously android does not support subdirectories in its resource folders.
-Therefore the roger utility will flatten any directory structure by replacing all `/` with `_`.
-Additionally when accessing resources the extension is ignored by android, therefore roger will append the extension twice but replace the `.` with an `_` as well:
+As discussed previously, Android does not support subdirectories in its resource folders.
+Therefore the `roger` utility will flatten any directory structure by replacing all `/` with `_`.
+Additionally, when accessing resources, the extension is ignored by android.
+Therefore `roger` will append the extension twice, but replace the `.` with an `_` as well:

 | Original | Flattened (Android) |